-The Child Maltreatment and Neglect Special Interest Group (CMN SIG) is for members with a special interest in the evaluation and/or prevention of child maltreatment.
+The Child Maltreatment and Neglect Shared Interest Group (CMN SIG) is for members with a special interest in the evaluation and/or prevention of child maltreatment.
 Many members focus primarily on subspecialty practice in the field of child physical abuse, child sexual abuse and child neglect evaluation, but all are invited to join.

 The aim of this SIG is to improve communication and cooperation among involved practitioners while focusing on PNP education, practice support, networking and continued role development/NP practice parameters in the field.